AsafMesi/3D-Tic-Tac-Toe-game/README.md

 ### 3. tester.py
 Also a runnable file.
 Its purpose is to test different play sequences.  \
-Writing one long play sequence so that at the end of reading this sequence the match will be rolled (Winner / Tie / Still on)
+Writing one long play sequence so that at the end of reading this sequence the match will be ruled (Winner / Tie / Still on)

 *Example*